javif89/fastcgi/README.md

 `request.go`: Everything related to packet/record structure and encoding.

-If you start at the `Forward` function in `fastcgi.go`, you should be able to follow the rest of the process from there.
+If you start at the `Forward` function in `main.go`, you should be able to follow the rest of the process from there.
 If you get confused, I'll leave an explanation down below.